-CRC in in Cognitive Neuroscience of Aging, she joined Brock University in January 2017 as assistant professor in the Department of Psychology.
+CRC in in Cognitive Neuroscience of Aging, Dr. Campbell joined Brock University in January 2017 as assistant professor in the Department of Psychology.
 Her research challenges conventional laboratory tasks that test older participants’ ability to remember things or make new associations.

 “The common view is that memory declines with age.
-I think our view of age-related memory decline is quite exaggerated or at least it’s misplaced, in that it’s probably more to do with a loss of attentional control.”
+I think our view of age-related memory decline is quite exaggerated or at least it’s misplaced, in that it’s probably more to do with a loss of attentional control,” she says.

-Tier 1 CRC in Gender, Work, Care and Community, came to Brock in 2011 from Carleton University.
+Tier 1 CRC in Gender, Work, Care and Community, Dr. Doucet came to Brock in 2011 from Carleton University.

 “I am exploring the changing meanings and practices of care work, paid work, and domestic consumption for women and men.
-This research will increase scholarly and popular understandings of gender equalities and gender differences in paid and unpaid work and contribute to effective policies and community programs for Canadians who have caregiving responsibilities.”
+This research will increase scholarly and popular understandings of gender equalities and gender differences in paid and unpaid work and contribute to effective policies and community programs for Canadians who have caregiving responsibilities,” she says.

-CRC in in Neuromuscular Mechanics and Ergonomics.
-He examines how the brain and nervous system interact with the mechanics of hand, arm, shoulder and neck muscles as we perform a variety of tasks.
+As CRC in in Neuromuscular Mechanics and Ergonomics, Dr. Holmes examines how the brain and nervous system interact with the mechanics of hand, arm, shoulder and neck muscles as we perform a variety of tasks.
 He is in the process of building a laboratory that will evaluate the physical demands associated with a variety of jobs.
 His lab will simulate workplace tasks using motion capture technologies, virtual reality and robotics.

-CRC in Bone and Muscle Development, arrived in 2011 from the University of Toronto.
+As CRC in Bone and Muscle Development, Dr. Ward arrived in 2011 from the University of Toronto.
 She came to train Canada’s future leaders in health-related fields and to foster partnerships between the university and industry.

-“I study how dietary strategies, using a combination of healthful foods or supplements, may be used to help prevent debilitating fragility fractures resulting from osteoporosis.”
+“I study how dietary strategies, using a combination of healthful foods or supplements, may be used to help prevent debilitating fragility fractures resulting from osteoporosis,” she says.